 So.
-Clearly there are hundreds of ways to pack an Easter Basket!
-But today I thought I’d share my tried-and-true method that takes out the guesswork and results in a cute and holiday-appropriate little parcel.
+Clearly, there are hundreds of ways to fill an Easter Basket, but today I thought I’d share my tried-and-true method that takes out the guesswork and results in a cute and holiday-appropriate little parcel.
 Plus, there’s some simple & easy DIY love in there for my friends who want to personalize their baskets but don’t want a craft that takes forever.
 I got you covered!
 Easter was always a big holiday growing up, and my Mom really focused on togetherness and celebrating as a family.
 I remember being one of the only kids in my friend group in college who would routinely “go home” for Easter.
 Everyone was always like “Whaaaaa?”
 LOL.
 I think of Easter as my Mom’s holiday, and she has always been the Queen of Easter Baskets.
 She would routinely gather the contents starting, like, three months before Easter and would include the most insane artisanal chocolates and candy, amazing personalized presents, and sometimes even jewelry (!).
-My own baskets are just a tad more pared down (Sorry, Lowie, no jewelry.
+My own baskets are just a tad more pared-down (Sorry, Lowie, no jewelry.
 LOL) but I have learned over the years how to include just the right things to make kids swoon on Easter Morning.
-Here are my must-have Easter Basket elements!
+Here are my must-have Easter Basket elements and my instructions for how to fill an Easter Basket!

 I love including the tried and true foil-wrapped Easter chocolate– and I always find one special, statement piece of candy or chocolate for the kids.
 This year I chose two adorable little chocolate bunnies.
 Little does Major know that his chocolate is only for show…hate to break it to ya, guy!
 My rule though is to not go too overboard with the candy.
 I don’t deprive Marlowe of sweets, but I like it to remain special!
 Just a small scattering of chocolate will do the trick.